 For example, Patagonia’s advertising budget is .5% of sales.
 How has it succeeded?
 Three core tenets: innovation, quality and culture.

-In addition to innovating new products, Patagonia also designs clothes for their intended use.
-Price is not the driving factor.
+In addition to innovating new products, Patagonia also creates clothes for their intended use instead of allowing price to be the driving factor.
 When it comes to manufacturing, the company focuses on environmentally responsible materials and practices.
-Patagonia charges premium pricing and its products sell at a high rate because the price is reflective of innovation, quality and the way the company has connected culturally with its customers.
+Patagonia charges premium pricing yet its products sell at a high rate because the price is reflective of innovation, quality and the way the company has connected culturally with its customers.

 In the precast industry, a similar approach is working for Garden State Precast.
 Its owners found an unmet need and changed the company to meet it while also focusing on safety and quality.
 As a result, it has established lasting business relationships with its customers.
 That story was featured in the September/October 2016 issue of Precast Inc.

 “That’s what the entrepreneur does,” Chouinard told Raz.
 “They just say, ‘This is wrong, I’m going to do it this other way.’